1893 – 1897

 Discovery and excavation of kaolinized feldspar sand by the Kahla porcelain factory and the mill owner Melzer from Grosseutersdorf.

 In the south-eastern and south-western areas of the mountain two independent subterranean sites are excavated.

-The two sites lie on a north-south axis and consist of various 70 metre to 220m long tunnels, around 3.5m wide and 4m high.
+The two sites lie on a north-south axis and consist of various 70 meters to 220 meters long tunnels, around 3.5 meters wide and 4 meters high.

 Continued strategic area bombing by the British Royal Air Force and the American USAAF on German cities and military industrial complexes force the Reichswirtschaftsministerium to act.

-Adolf Hitler orders the transfer of militarily important production into subterranean facilities.
+Adolf Hitler orders the transfer of important war production into subterranean facilities.

 The Thuringian area has an important role in the war, due to its location, military infrastructure, and the existing mines and tunnel systems.

 Of the 41 facilities registered, the Walpersberg had the best conditions for an underground production installation.

 Expropriation of the Kahlaer and Melzer sand quarry by the Reichs Ministry of Armaments and War production.